 You won’t find many Canarians drinking Sangria, or “large beers” as drinks on your travels around the islands, but here are some drinks you will hear being ordered:

 Quite literally, this is coffee with ice, and it’s surprisingly refreshing on a hot day.
 Your coffee will be a strong black coffee, and will be brought to the table in a cup, together with a glass full of ice.
 You simply add sugar and stir, if you take it, and then pour the coffee over the ice, wait a moment or two and enjoy it!

 While we’re talking coffee, a carajillo is a coffee, again usually black, with a tiny snifter of spirit in it – normally brandy, but Licor 43, whiskey and even rum can be used.

 This is a refreshing shandy, but instead of being made with 7UP or clear lemonade, it’s made with Fanta limón, so it looks cloudy but tastes delicious!

-Cuba Libre is THE drink at carnival time here, and consists of dark rum, lime juice and cola.
+Cuba Libre is THE drink at carnival time here, and consists of golden rum, lime juice and cola.
 You can’t help dancing to the beat after a couple of these!

 So, next time you have drinks in Lanzarote, try one of these!

-But if prefer a Sangría, here’s our recipe: Lanzarote Sangría.
+But if you prefer a Sangría, here’s our recipe: Lanzarote Sangría.